51: 11/2004

 Best Buy again relative to the customer who bought the washer /

 dryer 6 months ago, without regard to what they might purchase.
+Q: I would think that you'd really have to intersect

 the Recency with Frequency in order to truly predict the future